eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 ## Specify the current Muse app/env
 Unlike a normal web application, all things about the application are all in the current project, a Muse plugin project is usually only a small part of the whole applicaiton.
 So you need to be able to run the Muse application for your plugin at dev time.
 It's used for:

+- As the host of your plugin
 - Get app level configurations
-- Get plugin list deployed to the current app.
+- Get plugin list of the app.

 You can specify the working app/env in the plugin project's `package.json`: